Project

 Thus, "try before do" question becomes "as patching NilClass is EVIL, shall we somehow support null object out of the box?"

-Updated by enebo (Thomas Enebo) almost 11 years ago
+Updated by enebo (Thomas Enebo) over 11 years ago

 I don't know how many people care about Law of Demeter, but this operator would encourage violating it.
 Does Ruby want to actively help violate it?

-Updated by parndt (Philip Arndt) almost 11 years ago
+Updated by parndt (Philip Arndt) over 11 years ago

 @enebo (Thomas Enebo) I care about the Law of Demeter too and seriously don't like that this encourages ignoring sound practice so freely.